 The proposed fee increase seems to have a rational basis and therefore, will likely be approved and in effect sometime in 2020.
 However, it might have the, possibly, unintended effect of placing most essential immigration services and benefits out of the reach of people of modest means.
 Those who are eligible for immigration and naturalization services and benefits should make every effort to avoid being casualties of the proposed fee schedule by acting before the effective date.

 Take the first step towards achieving your immigration goals by contacting the Law Office of Eshigo P. Okasili, LLC to evaluate your case today.
-Attorney Eshigo Okasili has firsthand experience with immigration and is happy to speak with you at (301) 760-2066 or during a consultation at our Burtonsville office.
+Attorney Eshigo Okasili has firsthand experience with immigration and is happy to speak with you at (301) 760-2066 or during a consultation at our Silver Spring office.